Auto Transcript

 First, look at eternity.
 Remember, you’re an eternal creature where the best is yet to come.

-And after that, after that, if you still find yourself struggling, then perhaps these last words in our sermon from Jesus will give you some comfort.
-And these are the words that Jesus himself told his own disciples before they themselves were to undergo the greatest temptation of their lives.
+If you still find yourself struggling after that, then perhaps these last words in our sermon from Jesus will give you some comfort.
+These are the words that Jesus himself told his own disciples before they underwent the greatest temptation of their lives.

 Let’s pray.
 Father, we are so grateful for your word.
 The power of your word is enough to rebuff even the most powerful, time-tested, proven schemes of the devil.